Remarks on the geodesic-Einstein metrics of a relative ample line bundle (with an appendix by Xu Wang): Introduction

 \section{Introduction}

 Let $E$ be a holomorphic vector bundle over a compact K\"ahler manifold $(M,\omega)$.
-A Hermitian metric $h$ on $E$ is called a Hermitian-Einstein metric if $\Lambda_{\omega}F_h=\lambda \text{Id}$ for some constant $\lambda$.
-Here $F_h=\b{\p}(\p h\cdot h^{-1})\in A^{1,1}(M,\text{End}(E))$ denotes the Chern curvature of the Hermitian metric $h$.
-The famous Donaldson-Uhlenbeck-Yau Theorem reveals the deep relationship between the stability of a holomorphic vector bundle and the existence of Hermitian-Einstein metrics (see \cite{Don0, Don1, Don2, Nara, Yau}).
-On the other hand, for any holomorphic vector bundle $E$, there is a canonical projective bundle pair $(P(E), \mc{O}_{P(E)}(1))$ associated with it.
-A geodesic-Einstein metric $\phi$ on $\mc{O}_{P(E)}(1)$ is a metric satisfying the geodesic-Einstein equation $tr_{\omega}c(\phi)=\lambda_{\mc{X},\mc{O}_{P(E)}(1)}$ (see Definition \ref{GeoEin}).
-In this case, a geodesic-Einstein metric is same as a Finsler-Einstein metric by the natural one-to-one correspondence between a Finsler metric on $E$ and a metric on the tautological line bundle $\mc{O}_{P(E)}(-1)$ (see e.g. \cite[page 82]{Ko3}).
-Combining with \cite[Theorem 0.3]{Feng}, it shows that the existence of geodesic-Einstein metrics is equivalent to the existence of Hermitian-Einstein metrics, which is also equivalent to polystability of the holomorphic vector bundle by the Donaldson-Uhlenbeck-Yau Theorem.
-In the sense of this, we may identify a Hermitian-Einstein vector bundle $E$ with a projective bundle pair $(P(E), \mc{O}_{P(E)}(1))$ of which admits a geodesic-Einstein metric.
+A Hermitian metric $h$ on $E$ is called a Hermitian-Einstein metric if $\Lambda_{\omega}F_h=\lambda \text{Id}$ for some constant $\lambda$, where $F_h=\b{\p}(\p h\cdot h^{-1})\in A^{1,1}(M,\text{End}(E))$ is the Chern curvature of the Hermitian metric $h$.
+The famous Donaldson-Uhlenbeck-Yau Theorem reveals the deep relationship between the stability of a holomorphic vector bundle and the existence of Hermitian-Einstein metrics (cf. \cite{Don0, Don1, Don2, Nara, Yau}).
+On the other hand, in the paper \cite{Feng}, we introduced the notion of the geodesic-Einstein metric on a relative ample line bundle $L$ over $\mc{X}$.
+For any holomorphic vector bundle $E$, there is a canonical associated projective bundle pair $(P(E), \mc{O}_{P(E)}(1))$.
+A geodesic-Einstein metric $\phi$ on $\mc{O}_{P(E)}(1)$ is a metric satisfying the geodesic-Einstein equation $tr_{\omega}c(\phi)=\lambda_{\mc{X},\mc{O}_{P(E)}(1)}$ (cf. {Definition \ref{GeoEin}}).
+In this case, a geodesic-Einstein metric is same as a Finsler-Einstein metric by the natural one-to-one correspondence between Finsler metrics on $E$ and the metrics on the tautological line bundle $\mc{O}_{P(E)}(-1)$ (cf. \cite[page 82]{Ko3}, \cite{Feng}).
+Combining with \cite[Theorem 0.3]{Feng}, it shows that the existence of geodesic-Einstein metrics is equivalent to the existence of Hermitian-Einstein metrics, which is also equivalent to polystability of the holomorphic vector bundle.